Never set a dog up to fail

 Overstimulation at day care

 In our experience, we have found that some breeds can get over-stimulated when socializing in larger groups, such as in our day care environment, which can lead to an unenjoyable experience for the dog.
-We have found that these doggies have an increased level of energy within our larger day care group, which as a result they find it hard to switch off, causing them to feel stress and anxious.
+We have found that these dogs have an increased level of energy within our larger day care group, which as a result they find it hard to switch off, causing them to feel stress and anxious.

 Akita, Alaskan Malamutes, American Bully, Boerboel, Bull Terrier, Chow chow, Doberman, Dogue de Bordeaux, Komondor, Kuvasz, Mexican Hairless Dog, Old Tyme Bulldog, Olde English Bulldog, Puli, Rhodesian Ridgeback, Shar Pei, Staffordshire Bull Terrier, Tamaskan and Thai Ridgeback.